UC-OSPO-Network/templates/CONTRIBUTING-template.md

 - Communications/Social Media/Blog Posts
 - Release management

 Not everything happens through a GitHub pull request.
-Please come to our meetings](TODO) or [contact us](TODO) and let's discuss how we can work together.
+Please come to [our meetings](**TODO: link to your meetings**) or [contact us](**TODO: link to your preferred method of contact**) and let's discuss how we can work together.

 ## Come to Community Calls

-[TODO: Maybe your project doesn't have [community calls](https://opensource.com/open-organization/16/1/community-calls-will-increase-participation-your-open-organization), in which case you can omit this section.
-But you might consider trying them out!]
+**[TODO: Maybe your project doesn't have [community calls](https://opensource.com/open-organization/16/1/community-calls-will-increase-participation-your-open-organization), in which case you can omit this section.
+But you might consider trying them out!]**

-Anyone interested in our project is welcome to come to any of [our community calls](TODO: add a link to your community calls)!
+Anyone interested in our project is welcome to come to any of [our community calls](**TODO: add a link to your community calls**)!
 You never need an invite to join us.
 In fact, we want you to join us, even if you don’t have anything you feel like you want to contribute.
 Just being there is enough!

 You don’t have to turn on your video.
 The first time you come, just introducing yourself is perfectly fine.
 Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others’ ideas, and even sharing your own ideas, and experiences.

 ## Finding an Issue

-[TODO: edit this section as needed]
+**[TODO: edit this section as needed]**

 We have good first issues for new contributors and help wanted issues suitable for any contributor. [good first issue](TODO) has extra information to help you make your first contribution. [help wanted](TODO) are issues suitable for someone who isn't a core maintainer and is good to move onto after your first pull request.

 Sometimes there won’t be any issues with these labels.
 That’s ok!
 There is likely still something for you to work on.
-If you want to contribute but you don’t know where to start or can't find a suitable issue, you can [TODO: explain how people can ask for an issue to work on].
+If you want to contribute but you don’t know where to start or can't find a suitable issue, you can **[TODO: explain how people can ask for an issue to work on]**.

 Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.

 ## Setting up a Dev Environment

-[TODO: edit the steps provided for what's needed for your project]
+**[TODO: edit the steps provided for what's needed for your project]**

 Clone the project: